 Refer to the details at the end of this chapter for detailing of typical support elements.

-Whereas the use of stainless steel sheet-metal flashing components is not always economically feasible or aesthetically desirable, prefinishing sheet metal may be considered.
-Where used, the base sheet metal should receive a minimum G90 hot-dipped galvanized coating in conformance with ASTM A653 or minimum AZ50 galvalume coating in conformance with ASTM A792.
-It is recommended that the exposed top finish of the sheet metal be coated with an architectural-grade coating conforming to AAMA 2605.
+Best practice is to use sheet-metal flashing components of ASTM A66611 Type 304 or 316 stainless steel, which is nonstaining and resistant to the alkaline content of mortar materials.
+Whereas the use of stainless steel sheet-metal flashing components is not always economically feasible or aesthetically desirable, prefinishing sheet-metal may be considered.
+Where used, this guide recommends the base sheet metal is a minimum G90 hot-dipped galvanized coating in conformance with ASTM A65312 or minimum AZ50 galvalume coating in conformance with ASTM A792.13 Coating the exposed top finish of the sheet metal with an architectural-grade coating conforming to AAMA 62114 is recommended.

-There are several types of anchored masonry veneer products that may be used with this assembly.
+There are several types of anchored masonry veneer products that may be used with this system.
 Those most typical within the Northwest include facing brick made of clay or shale.
 Concrete facing brick and concrete masonry units are also used.